malramsay64/phd-thesis/03_Dynamics/introduction.md

 ## Glasses and Supercooled liquids

+- Brownian Dynamics
+    - Foundation of most of theory on glass formers
+    - Assumes a type of motion

+- Langevin Dynamics
+    - Takes into account momentum
+    - generates same results for statistical properties

 - Creating a glass
     - avoidance of critical point
         - Cooling fast enough to prevent nucleation